How To Insulate A Metal Building

 Double sided tape keeps the insulation from blowing during the installment process and helps attach insulation to the surface and seal seams.

 Super Metal Sealant is used to attach insulation to any surface including steel, aluminum, pained metals, galvalume, wood, fiberglass, fiber-reinforced plastic and concrete.
-It acts immediately to hold the perforated pin in place.
-You'll need 60 minutes for the insulation to up on a vertical surface without the need for fasteners such as nails or staples.
+It acts immediately to hold insulation up on a vertical surface without the need for fasteners such as nails or staples.

 Heat Gun is used to seal the seams of 10M Prodex Total.
 The recommended heat setting is between 200 to 350°C. Start with the lowest temperature to avoid damage of the material.
 You can also use reflective tape to seal the seams of 10M.
-Prodex 10M New thermal weld system: Installation Video
+Better intstall - New thermal weld system Video

-New Install Roof And Wall Insulation Over Purlins
+1. New Install Roof And Wall - Installing Over Framing

-For this purpose, you can choose from our Prodex assortment — Prodex 48 Inch, Fast Action, 72 Inch, 10M, White, Rustic or alternative insulation options such as Reflective Bubble Reflective or Foil Fiberglass Vinyl.
+Use Prodex 10M, 48 Inch, Fast Action, 72 Inch, White, or alternative insulation options such as Reflective Bubble Reflective or Foil Fiberglass Vinyl.